Hohenlychen Sanatorium: During the National Socialist Era

-After the Nazi takeover Dr Karl Gebhardt got in touch with his friend, Heinrich Himmler, with whom he had been at school in Landshut.
-He started the process of joining the SS, and was assigned to Hans von Tschammer und Osten, who put him in contact with Leonardo Conti.
+After the Nazi takeover Karl Gebhardt got in touch with his friend, Heinrich Himmler, with whom he had been at school in Landshut.
+He started the process of joining the Schutzstaffel (SS), and was assigned to Hans von Tschammer und Osten, who put him in contact with Leonardo Conti.
 Conti appointed him to be Medical Superintendent at Hohenlychen, on the basis that the sanatorium should be turned into a centre for sport and rehabilitation medicine, and act as a military hospital for the SS.
 Despite its excellent results in treating tuberculosis in children, the Jewish medical director who had held the post for nineteen years was dismissed, and Gebhardt was able to realise his plans.
 The focus was now on sports and occupational injuries as well as reconstructive surgery.
 Surgical and inpatient departments for the special treatment of adults with joint disorders and lung diseases were established.

 The establishment also became a Reich sports sanatorium.
 Funding from German Sport Aid enabled investments to be made to expand and modernize the facility.
 The clinical department for sports and occupational injuries was extremely popular.
 The former national coach Otto Nerz claimed that a hypothetical "Hohenlychen national team" could compete against almost any soccer team, as many national players and top athletes were treated and recovered in Lychen.

-Hohenlychen was considered a "fashionable place to stay" not only for patients undergoing treatment, but also for officials of the NSDAP.
-Heinrich Himmler and Rudolf Hess were frequent guests.
+Hohenlychen was considered a "fashionable place to stay" not only for patients undergoing treatment, but also for officials of the Nazi Party.
+Heinrich Himmler, Albert Speer and Rudolf Hess were frequent guests.
 The visitors' books list numerous Nazi celebrities who visited the sanatoriums.
 In addition to Hitler himself, these included the Leaders of the Reich, Reich sports leaders, state secretaries, army staff doctors and international delegations from Italy, Britain, France, Portugal, Chile, Peru and Argentina.
 The mayor of Tokyo spent his vacation in Hohenlychen, as did the Greek crown prince and princess.
 In addition to curing and recuperating patients and officials, lectures were also held, especially for medical elites.
 The establishment now had over 500 beds.

 A gymnasium could also be used for cinema screenings and company parties.
 In addition to the bathing facilities at the lakes, a large swimming pool, which also served as a treatment pool for water massages, was built.
 The glass roof could be opened on warm sunny days.
 In addition to further sports grounds, a further pharmacy was built and a weather station, which was to be used for research into the relationship between the weather and the course of illnesses was installed.